paulhamsh/SparkMIDI/README.md

 ## Arduino IDE install libraries

-If using a separate OLED display the code is now using the ```ESP8266 and ESP32 driver for SSD1306 displays``` driver by ThingPulse (4.2.1).
+If using a separate OLED display the code has been tested using the ```ESP8266 and ESP32 driver for SSD1306 displays``` driver by ThingPulse (4.2.1).
-If using M5Stack or Heltec it has its own display and does not require a library for the display.
+If using M5Stack or Heltec it has its own display and does not require an additional library.

 The code can use two varieties of BLE library - the standard Arduino ESP32 BLE or NimBLE.
 NimBLE is smaller and handles disconnects better, but it doesn't allow for a Classic Bluetooth stack - which is needed if your app is running on Android.
 The code can choose which library using the ```#define CLASSIC``` directive - if that is defined then the code with use the standard BLE, otherwise it will use NimBLE.

-If you select to use NimBLE you must install this library ```NimBLE-Arduino```.
+If you wisht to use NimBLE you must install the ```NimBLE-Arduino``` library.
 The code has been tested with 1.3.1.

 For the classic BLE, the code is dependent on the version of library being used.
 For M5Stack and vanilla ESP32 ('esp32' in the boards manager) the latest versions work (2.0.1 and 2.0.2 respectively).
 For Heltec ESP ('Heltec ESP') the latest package is v0.0.5 which doesn't have the latest BLE library - it has an older version.
 To use this version please comment out  ```setMTU()``` in SparkComms.ino

 Any questions please ask as an 'issue'.